Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Introduction

 \section{Introduction}

 \begin{flushright} {\textit{— Inspired by Sherlock Holmes}} \end{flushright} When examining objects like a careful detective, the last touch often reveals the most, having overwritten the layers of history beneath it.
-Similarly, given an image and the task of determining whether it is real or AI-generated, it is crucial to examine the distinctive traces left by the generator.
+Likewise, when determining whether an image is real or AI-generated, the key is to examine the distinctive traces left by the generator, partcularly those from its final stage.
 Contemporary image generators are no longer monolithic; rather, they comprise multiple modular components operating in stages.
 This raises a natural and important question: does the last component, which serves as the final step in producing the image, leave identifiable evidence that can be exploited for detection?
-Our intuition is that, regardless of the generation paradigm—diffusion-based \cite{ho2020denoising}, autoregressive \cite{openai2024gpt4o}, or otherwise—there inevitably exists a concluding step that transforms intermediate representations into pixels, serving as the generator’s “final touch.”
+Our intuition is that, regardless of the generation paradigm—generative adversarial\cite{goodfellow2014generative}, diffusion-based\cite{ho2020denoising}, autoregressive\cite{openai2024gpt4o}, or otherwise—there inevitably exists a concluding step that transforms intermediate representations into pixels, serving as the generator’s “final touch”.